xxwebplus/AjaxCMS/pages/menus/01-Documentation/01-Getting_Started.md

 By default AjaxCMS will load themes/default/theme.css.
 You can modify or overwrite this file with your own CSS.
 AjaxCMS will also try to load themes/default/background.js to start the background animation.
 You can delete the contents of this file if you would like to create your own background animations.
 There is a little script at the top of "index.html" that loads these.
 You can modify or remove this script if you would like to do something different.
-If you would like to learn how to create these animations or would like to see source code and examples not included here
+If you would like to learn how to create these animations using Canvas / SVG / WebGL / CSS or would like to see source code and examples not included here
 I have found http://codepen.io to be a good source of inspiration.
+Feel free to use the "starter" theme to get started.

 Animations used to be done using flash or silverlight, but because of issues with it being insecure and no longer included on mobile devices these technologies are being discontinued.
 They are being replaced by HTML5 Canvas, SVG and WebGL, along with CSS animations.
 These are cross-browser compatible technologies that can be animated with Javascript to provide similar capabilities to what Flash provides without the need for an external plugins and with greater security.
 Most of the animations that we are using utilize Canvas because it is the most likely to be supported by all modern browsers.
 WebGL requires that the user has some kind of 3D capability (which can vary widely) and is still maturing so we are avoiding it at the moment.

 Currently AjaxCMS development is supported through the sales of themes.
 At the moment we charge $50 for a single site license or $100 for multiple installs by a single individual or corporation.
 If you would like to include your animations in AjaxCMS for free or for with a cost please contact me at <brandon.hoult@softwyre.com>

 ## 4. Markdown / HTML / CSS.
 Unlike most CMS systems there is not a backend with a WYSIWYG editor.
 Pages in AjaxCMS are just plain [Markdown](https://guides.github.com/features/mastering-markdown/) or [HTML](http://www.w3schools.com/html/default.asp).
 How the content is displayed (size, color, etc.) is controlled using standard [CSS](http://www.w3schools.com/css/default.asp).
 If you are just starting then I would suggest learning Markdown (It can be learned in a few minutes) and beginning with predefined CSS themes for Bootstrap like the the ones at [Bootswatch](https://bootswatch.com/).